add --trim option for generating smaller binaries

 helloworld.jl

-Let's get started and dive into it :) Wait, I don't use chatGPT here, just kidding.
+Let's get started and delve into it :) Wait, I don't use chatGPT here, just kidding.
 Here is the simplest Julia code that prints "Hello, World!" to the console.
 Note that the code is wrapped in a module.
 This is important for the compiler to generate a binary file.
 The main function is annotated with the @ccallable macro.
 The main function returns an integer, but not in type of Int, it's Cint which is native integer type of C language.
 The function returns 0, which is the exit code, indicating that the program has been executed successfully.

 module HelloWorld